pghvlaans/sbotools/man/index.md

-The pages here reflect version 4.1.4 (2026-05-06).
-For the latest man pages, see [post-release](/sbotools/man/post-release/).
+The pages here reflect version 4.2 (2026-06-12).
+For post-release pages, see [post-release](/sbotools/man/post-release).

 * [sbotools(1)](sbotools.1.md)
     * A summary man page with brief descriptions of the tools.